 There a two things about the trip that I’ll never forget…

 First, we listened to a Simon and Garfunkel cassette over and over.
 (Yes, cassette.
 It was 1981, after all.)
 Our favorite song was Cecelia because the rhythm was so upbeat.
-I’d never before seen my mom so into music, and we sang along with Art and Paul.

 Second, and probably more importantly, this was the trip my mom discovered her love for ever so slightly melted M&M’s.
 My mom was a person who rarely went anywhere without chocolate, so naturally a bag of M&M’s was kept within arm’s reach, on the dashboard.

 When we started snacking, the M&M’s were ever so slightly melted on the inside, but they still had their nice, crunchy shell on the outside (like a good M&M should).
-My mom was in heaven.

 Well, ever since that trip in 1981, my mom would frequently enjoy a tiny dish of ever so slightly melted M&M’s, and – believe it or not – she spent quite a bit of time perfecting how to achieve the correct consistency without a dashboard or the sun.
 My dad ultimately took charge of preparing the M&M’s for my mom — he was instructed to prepare them as follows: